allejo/lastTankStanding/README.markdown

 7. Instruct the build system to generate a Makefile and then compile and install the plugin.

     `cd ../..; ./autogen.sh; ./configure; make; make install;`

+### Updating the Plugin

+1. Go into the lastTankStanding folder located in your plugins folder.

+2. Pull the changes from Git.

+    `git pull origin master`

+3. (Optional) If you have made local changes to any of the files from this project, you may receive conflict errors where you may resolve the conflicts yourself or you may simply overwrite your changes with whatever is in the repository, which is recommended. *If you have a conflict every time you update because of your local change, submit a pull request and it will be accepted, provided it's a reasonable change.*

+    `git reset --hard origin/master; git pull`

+4. Compile the changes.

+    `make; make install;`

 Server Details
 --------------